spring-media/adsolutions-implementationReference/publisher/idealo.md

 ### AdSSetup.adSlotSizes - Mobile

+Ad slot sizes define what ad formats are requested for each slot.
-Please use these sizes for your ad integration on mobile viewports for now:
+This is a suggestion for the sizes for your ad integration on mobile viewports.
+You can change the requested sizes and slots as needed:

 ```javascript